borbware/unity-basics-course/programming/best-practices.md

 * [Locality of behaviour](https://htmx.org/essays/locality-of-behaviour/)
   * You can understand a concept by looking at a small portion of source code
 * [DRY: Don't repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
-  * If you write a duplicate of old, ten lines of code with minimal changes, you might have a problem
+  * If you write a duplicate of previously-written ~10 lines of code with minimal changes, you might have a problem
-  * Better idea to wrap it into a function (maybe)
+  * Better idea to wrap it into a function
 * [KISS: Keep it simple, stupid](https://en.wikipedia.org/wiki/KISS_principle)
   * Complexity bad